Sobanbabuv/Excel-Data-Analysis-Dashboard/README.md

-# 🧮 Product Sales Analysis Dashboard using Excel
+# 🧮 Global Product Sales Analysis Dashboard using Excel

 ## 📌 Overview
 This project demonstrates a comprehensive data analysis using Microsoft Excel, incorporating **Power Query**, **Power Pivot**, **DAX formulas**, **interactive dashboards**, and **trendline visualizations**.
 The dataset is based on global product-level sales, revenue, and profit data.